opennars/opennars/README.md

 Development Requirements
 ------------------------
- * ant or IDE
+ * maven, or an IDE with maven support
-   * To build a complete OpenNARS.jar: build.sh
-   * To run unit tests: ant test

 History